MLB Rumors: Phillies ‘Especially Interested’ In Stephen Strasburg Despite Zack Wheeler Signing, Per Jon Heyman

 Given how the Nationals are seemingly determined to re-sign Strasburg and the interest former Houston Astros pitcher Cole has received from the New York Yankees and Los Angeles Angels, CBS Sports speculated that the Phillies might not be able to complement Wheeler’s acquisition by adding an even more highly-regarded pitcher in free agency.
 Instead, the outlet wrote that Rendon appears to be the likeliest of the three rumored targets to sign with Philadelphia, even if it’s far from guaranteed due to how other organizations, including the Los Angeles Dodgers and Texas Rangers, are reportedly hoping to sign the third baseman.

 The first overall pick in the 2009 MLB Draft, Strasburg has played his entire major league career with the Nationals.
-In the 2019 campaign, he finished the regular season with an 18-6 win-loss record, a 3.32 ERA, and 251 strikeouts in 209 innings pitched, according to his Baseball-Reference player page.
+In the 2019 campaign, he finished the regular season with an 18-6 win-loss record, a 3.32 ERA, and 251 strikeouts in 209 innings pitched, according to Baseball-Reference.

 Delivered To Your INBOX